rodbegbie/begbie-hugo/content/blog/taking-control-of-your-career-growth.md

 These key results have pushed me to adapt my approaches and become an all-around better manager.
 And I take satisfaction in knowing that these are skills that will serve me well for the rest of my career.
 I hope they are skills that will serve you too.

+---
+_This article was originally posted on [LeadDev.com](https://leaddev.com/professional-development/taking-charge-your-career-growth) and edited by Ellie Spencer-Failes._